Poynting Vector Spin in Gyromagnetic Medium and its Impact on Backward Power Flow in Waveguiding Structures: Poynting vector in bulk of gyromagnetic media

 In order to investigate the nature of the Poynting vector in the bulk of gyrotropic media, we select YIG ferrite following the specifications given in Table~\ref{tab:mat_spec}.
 YIG ferrite is one of the ferrite materials offering the least amount of gyromagnetic loss with $\Delta H=18$ Oe.
 The standard permeability tensor for a $\hat{z}$-biased gyromagnetic ferrite is given as

-where the the permeability term $\mu^\prime$ and gyrotropy term $\kappa^\prime$ governs the wave propagation in the medium.
+where the permeability term $\mu^\prime$ and gyrotropy term $\kappa^\prime$ governs the wave propagation in the medium.
 This permeability tensor and all the mathematical formulations in this paper correspond to the basis function $e^{j(\vec{k}\cdot\vec{r}-\omega t)}$.
-Using this anisotropic permeability tensor, we can find the field intensities $\vec{E}$ and $\vec{H}$ in the material for propagating modes and derive the expressions for IPV and CTAPV (detailed derivation provided in the supplementary document).
-The expressions of IPV and CTAPV for wave propagating in $X-Y$ plane with $k_y=$ are,